 AND reset dates

-Imagine being twelve and having soldiers occupying your house and land, with only your cat to tell your secrets.
-Kneehigh Theatre, who wowed audiences at The Wallis with Brief Encounter, return with 946, which was originally produced by The Wallis' new Artistic Director Paul Crewes.
-Kneehigh's signature sorcery of music, puppetry and foolishness will transport us to Slapton Sands, England in 1944.
-Based on the beloved book by War Horse author Michael Morpurgo, 946 explodes everything we though we knew about the D-Day landings in this tender tale of love and war.
+Kneehigh's signature sorcery of music, puppetry and foolishness transports us to Slapton Sands, England, in 1944.
+Based on the beloved book by War Horse author Michael Morpurgo, 946 explodes everything we thought we knew about the D-Day landings in this tender tale of love and war.

 Regarded by many as the world's finest traditional Irish band, Altan is renowned for its heartwarming, dynamic live performances that range from touching ballads to hard-hitting reels and jigs.
 Throughout its career Altan has shown an unwavering commitment to the beauty of traditional music, particularly that of the Donegal fiddlers and singers.

 An American in Paris is a Tony Award-winning musical about an American soldier, a mysterious French girl, and an indomitable European city, each yearning for a new beginning in the aftermath of war.

 Directed and choreographed by Christopher Wheeldon, An American in Paris is inspired by the Academy Award-winning film.
 The four-time Tony-winning musical features music and lyrics by George and Ira Gershwin and a book by Craig Lucas.
 The show earned more awards than any other musical in the 2014-15 season.